jake-knerr/jakes-dictionary/src/dictionary.md

 Requires adherence to a number of invariants.
 In the interest of simplicity, RESTful systems are often web services that use POST, GET, PUT, DELETE (and other) verbs combined with HTTP based URLs to create a web API.

+#### ReScript, Reason, or BuckleScript

+a typed language that compiles to human-readable JavaScript.

+Bucklescript was renamed to Reason, which was again renamed to ReScript.
+ReScript started as a fork of OCaml.

 #### Rest parameters

 the rest parameter syntax in JavaScript allows for representing an indefinite number of arguments as an array.